ittnaDevs/recipes/README.md

 # recipes
-back and front for recipes app
+Back- and front- end for recipes app.
+This was a project made for school.